What is Remote Work? A Complete Guide for Teams

 1. Better recruitment & retain talent

-Before the pandemic threw workplaces into upheaval in early 2020, companies used remote work as a carrot to attract top talent as new employees.
+Companies use remote work as a key benefit to attract top talent.
 People value the ability to work remotely because it gives them a degree of flexibility in how (and where) they work.

 By its very nature, remote work allows workers a larger degree of independence and self-determination.